Undergraduate Scholarships

 Give to the Richard & Judy Hokanson Scholarship Fund

 This scholarship is administered by the College of Science and Engineering.
-The son of a family with modest means from Pine County, Minnesota Rich began his college career at Hamline University as they offered him a scholarship.
+The son of a family with modest means from Pine County, Minnesota, Rich (ChE '66) began his college career at Hamline University as they offered him a scholarship.
 He later transferred prior to his junior year to the University of Minnesota because of his interest in chemical engineering.
-Rich obtained a BS in chemical engineering in 1966.
-After graduation Rich worked for 3M for 39 years in project engineering, manufacturing and reuse sales and application.
-His wife Judy, the daughter of a widowed mother of six, obtained a BS in Education from St. Cloud State in 1961.
+After graduation, Rich worked for 3M for 39 years in project engineering, manufacturing and reuse sales and application.
+His wife Judy, the daughter of a widowed mother of six, obtained a BS in education from St. Cloud State in 1961.
 The Hokanson's have two children and two grandchildren.
-Rich's two brothers, three of Judy's siblings abd two nephews are U of MN alumni - five of whom hold degrees from the College of Science and Engineering.
+Rich's two brothers, three of Judy's siblings, and two nephews are U of M alumni - five of whom hold degrees from the College of Science and Engineering.
 The Richard & Judy Hokanson Scholarship was established in 2007 and is specifically for students from Hinkley High School located in Hinkley, Minnesota who demonstrate financial need.
-If there are not students coming to the College of Sceince and Engineering from Hinkley High School, then a student in the College from Pine County will be considered for the scholarship.
+If there are not students coming to the College of Science and Engineering from Hinkley High School, then a student from Pine County will be considered for the scholarship.

 +